awsdocs/amazon-lumberyard-user-guide/doc_source/mobile-project-settings-tool.md

 **To work with link properties**

-1. In the ****, navigate to the property that you want to link\.
+1. In the **Project Settings Tool**, navigate to the property that you want to link\.
 Properties that you can link have a chain\-link icon\.

 1. Pause on the link icon to see what properties are linked\.
 Properties that you can link are automatically linked when loaded from the settings file if all relevant properties have the same value\.